antronerds/r2-tutorials/docs/_static/images/archive/One_Gene_View.md

 2. A table shows the negative z-score (left column) and positive z-score (right column) extremes.
 In figure 22 genes which are a part of the Nor-Adrenalin pathway are in the top of the negative z-score list.
 This suggests that wild-type Phox2b is involved in the up-regulation of the Nor-Adrenalin pathway.
-You can click on any of the genes listed in the table (here we clicked on "TH") to obtain the One Gene View of that gene, with your sample marked in the graph.
+You can click on any of the genes listed in the table (here we clicked on "TH") to obtain the View a Gene of that gene, with your sample marked in the graph.

     ![](_static/images/OneGene_sampleextremePhox2b.png "Figure 22: Sample extremes in one sample")